johannesUIA/deployable-cv/README.md

-# Lage portofolio
+# portofolio
-Lage cv med portofolio.
-Tilslutt er ideen å ta i bruk GitHub Actions for å innøve CI/CL.
+This HTML site is my portfolio for projects and work experience.
+The repository also uses GitHub Actions as a CI/CD pipeline to build and publish the site.

 ## Media and components